23 NYCRR 500 vs ISO 22301

 Why Organizations Use It

 Organizations adopt ISO 22301 for strategic resilience amid risks like cyberattacks and pandemics, reducing downtime and financial losses.
-It meets regulatory pressures (e.g., EU NIS Directive) and builds stakeholder trust.
+It meets regulatory pressures (e.g., EU NIS2 Directive) and builds stakeholder trust.
 Benefits include competitive advantages, lower insurance premiums, and enhanced reputation.

 Implementation Overview